duniter/duniter/protocol.md

   	  A  		B 		C   	  D  	 E

   	Note: H() is some hash function

-With such a tree structure, NodeCoin consider the tree has exactly 6 nodes: [ROOT,H,E,F,G,E].
-Nodes are just an array, and for a Lambda Server LS1, it is easy to ask for the values of level 1 of another server LS2 (H and E, the second level): it requires nodes interval [1;2].
+With such a tree structure, NodeCoin consider the tree has exactly 6 nodes: `[ROOT,H,E,F,G,E]`.
+Nodes are just an array, and for a Lambda Server LS1, it is easy to ask for the values of another server LS2 for level 1 (`H` and `E`, the second level): it requires nodes interval `[1;2]`.

-Hence it is quite easy for anyone who wants to check if a 'Z' members joined the NodeCoin community as it would alter the 'E' branch of the tree:
+Hence it is quite easy for anyone who wants to check if a `Z` member joined the NodeCoin community as it would alter the `E` branch of the tree:

                        	ROOT'=H(H+E')
                         /            \